 Look, sometimes things don’t work out the way we hope.
 You can feel like… like you’ve come to an end, and you don’t know what to do next.
 But if you just keep goin’, you find something new to fight for.

 A flashback to 2009 reveals that Ellie’s mother, Anna (Ashley Johnson, who plays Ellie in the Last of Us games), gave birth to her shortly after receiving an Infected bite.
 As spring 2024 arrives, Joel and Ellie approach a Firefly-owned hospital in Salt Lake City, Utah.
 Ellie remains traumatized by her experiences in Silver Lake, but she and Joel cheer up during a serene interaction with some of Salt Lake’s gentle wildlife.
-After the Fireflies capture and sedate Ellie, their leader, Marlene (part-Japanese Merle Dandridge, reprising her role from the first game and “When You’re Lost in the Darkness“), informs Joel that in order to concoct a vaccine against cordyceps infections, they must extract some fungus from inside Ellie’s brain.
+After the Fireflies capture and sedate Ellie, their leader, Marlene (part-Japanese, part-Korean Merle Dandridge, reprising her role from the first game and “When You’re Lost in the Darkness“), informs Joel that in order to concoct a vaccine against cordyceps infections, they must extract some fungus from inside Ellie’s brain.
 Unable to comprehend a future without Ellie, Joel races to free her from the deadly operation.

 With both “When We Are in Need” and this episode, Ali Abbasi directed Joel’s most definite expressions of paternal love for Ellie.
 His earliest attempts to cheer her up depict a role reversal between them; as Joel chats up jokes and things that could interest them both, while Ellie adopts a quiet and gloomy demeanor.
 The stilted delivery of some of the dialogue emphasizes the awkwardness of this reversal, but Bella Ramsey convincingly conveys the gradual return of Ellie’s spunk.
-Joel further weakens the emotional barrier he set up against Ellie at the beginning of the journey, when he confides in her the truth behind the gunshot that ruined his hearing.
+Joel further weakens the emotional barrier he set up against Ellie at the beginning of the journey, when he confides in her the truth behind the gunshot that scarred his head.
 In terms of both writing and delivery, his confession that the love between him and Ellie healed wounds that time could not provides one of the most emotionally-beautiful lines of dialogue I’ve found in any of Pedro Pascal’s screen performances.
 (Although, since it doesn’t make sense out of context, I couldn’t paste into this article.)

 The writers, Abbasi, and Pascal also depict darker effects of Joel emotionally bonding to Ellie, by presenting merciless displays of hatred towards anyone who could directly or indirectly kill her.
 When Joel swiftly and quietly slaughters all the Fireflies blocking him from the pediatric ward, the montage feels more shocking than it does tense or triumphant.
 Even when he has Ellie back in his arms, he looks more stunned than proud at preventing essentially his second daughter’s demise.
 Before Marlene confronts him, the viewer has ample time to let sink in how much blood Joel has on his hands due to reclaiming Ellie – not just from killing obedient or well-intentioned Fireflies, but also from prolonging the cordyceps pandemic.
-As the video game’s cast member to portray their character in live-action as well, Merle Dandridge fascinatingly exudes Marlene’s philosophy that even if it sounds difficult to sacrifice someone for the potential good of the world, she must do it.
+As the video game’s only cast member to portray their character in live-action as well, Merle Dandridge fascinatingly exudes Marlene’s philosophy that even if it sounds difficult to sacrifice someone for the potential good of the world, she must do it.
 This philosophy does reflect Joel’s, except his world at this point revolves around Ellie.

 Whether or not they sound relevant, I have some practical reasons to consider ensuring Ellie’s future more important than letting the Fireflies produce their vaccine.
 The tribulations of Joel and Ellie leave me doubting the need or effectiveness of a cordyceps immunization manufactured by Fireflies.
 After the duo began their travels, we only saw Infected attack them twice outside of flashbacks, with the last encounter apparently occurring before Christmas.
 Ellie’s failure to cure Sam’s infections suggests that a vaccine extracted from her DNA would either work only on those not bitten, or not work at all.
 The Fireflies don’t seem widespread enough to vaccinate those not yet bitten, considering how Joel and Ellie didn’t find any in between Boston and Salt Lake.
-I also doubt that if the Fireflies asked for Ellie’s permission to sacrifice her, she wouldn’t have granted it, judging by how strongly she resisted providing sustenance to Silver Lake’s cannibals.
+I also doubt that if the Fireflies asked for Ellie’s permission to sacrifice her, she would have granted it, judging by how strongly she resisted providing sustenance to Silver Lake’s cannibals.

 Whether or not Joel has any of that on his mind in the hospital, I don’t blame him for not telling Marlene any of it.
 The Fireflies don’t give him a chance, before they knock him and Ellie out.
 Since Joel failed almost 21 years earlier to talk that one soldier out of shooting Sarah, he also likely figures that in this situation, he couldn’t waste too much time before helping Ellie escape.
 Regarding Silver Lake, it doesn’t help that Joel didn’t actually witness any attempts to chop up Ellie.
 However, I trust him to have deduced from the freezer of human corpses what the kidnappers did to scare her so badly.